thohoang87/R-Shiny---PLS-DA-Deployment/README.md

 In the "Select x variable" section, please choose features.
 And in the "Select y variable", please choose the target.
-Don't forget to click on 2 submit's button.
+Don't forget to click on the two submit's button.

 <img width="1352" alt="Capture d’écran 2022-12-02 à 16 39 56" src="https://user-images.githubusercontent.com/114235978/205331587-1a743cdd-4061-4bd5-b533-f826d9e1602d.png">